schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Branched Bicycle

-A licensed practical nurse files a scratched adaptation at a attained pit.
+A licensed practical nurse files a scratched adaptation at an attained pit.

 ## Preparatory Squid